 Business Plan Assessment & Analysis

-We complement our extensive restructuring experience with sector and operational insight from Teneo’s Consulting business to deliver hands on, in depth support for our clients.
+We complement our extensive restructuring experience with sector and operational insight from Teneo’s other business segments to deliver hands on, in depth support for our clients.

 - Lenders and other stakeholders need to understand 1) the capacity of a business to service its debts and 2) the impact of internal and external risks to the business plan on forecast liquidity, debt service and other constraints.